A Tight Bound of Hard Thresholding: Hard Thresholding in Large-Scale Optimization

 \subsection{A Concurrent Work}

-After we posted the first version~\cite{shen2016tight} on arXiv, Li et al. made their work~\cite{li2016stochastic} public where a similar algorithm to HT-SVRG was presented.
-However, their theoretical analysis applies only to convex objective functions while we allow the function $F(\bx)$ to be non-convex.
-We also note that some theoretical results in~\cite{li2016stochastic} are partially correct.
-To show the global convergence, \cite{li2016stochastic} requires the step size to be lower bounded away from zero.
-In Theorem~\ref{thm:general}, we prove that any step size smaller than $1/(4L)$ can be used.
-We also fully characterize the convergence behavior of the algorithm by showing the tradeoff between the sparsity parameter $k$ and the convergence coefficient $\beta$.
-Such a theoretical understanding is not covered in~\cite{li2016stochastic}.
+After we posted the first version~\cite{shen2016tight} on {arXiv}, \cite{li2016stochastic} made their work public where a similar algorithm to HT-SVRG was presented.
+Their theoretical analysis applies to convex objective functions while we allow the function $F(\bx)$ to be non-convex.
+We also fully characterize the convergence behavior of the algorithm by showing the trade-off between the sparsity parameter $k$ and the convergence coefficient $\beta$~(Proposition~\ref{prop:lambda}).